netascode/ansible-dc-vxlan/README.md

 pyenv local nac-ndfc
 ```

-The final command is `pyenv local` which sets the environment so that whenever you enter the directory it will change into the right virtual environment.
+Executing command pyenv local nac-ndfc sets the environment so that whenever the directory is entered it will change into the right virtual environment.

 #### Step 3 - Install Ansible and Additional Required Tools